 While your child is suffering there is a good chance they will be unable to focus properly on school work and they may easily find themselves dropping behind in class, and their education will suffer, possibly drastically

 Unresolved mental health issues can rapidly worsen and become more of a challenge to put right

-Worsening mental health issues in teenagers can, in a few extreme cases, have disastrous consequences
+Worsening mental health issues in teenagers can, in some cases, have long-lasting consequences.

 I love my work and I have helped over 100 young people over the last 12 years in schools all over Cheshire and Staffordshire as well as with Savana and The Dove service.
 I now work in private practice from my counselling room in Alsager and have availability for a small number of new clients at present.

 If finances are tight there are charities which offer free mental health counselling although there’s usually a waiting list.
 Try North Staffordshire Mind or NHS Mental Health Services; you might be lucky and be able to get an appointment quickly.

 If it was my child I’d choose a BACP accredited counsellor from the list on the BACP website, here.